cyberphone/saturn/README.md

 A browser can be used to invoke the "mechant" application at: http://localhost:8080/webpay-merchant

 Using HTTPS requires installation of <code>SATURN-INSTALL-DIRECTORY/tls-certificates/root/tlsroot.cer</code> in the browser.
-Then you would browser to the address: https://localhost:8442/webpay-merchant
+Then you would browse to the address: https://localhost:8442/webpay-merchant